 If you earn any cash back, you have the option to redeem at any time.
 There is no minimum redemption amount or an expiration date on rewards either.

 Recommended credit score

-Like the Capital One Platinum Secured, it’s possible to get approved for the Discover it Secured if you have no credit history or your FICO score is less than 600.
+Like the Capital One Platinum Secured, the Discover it® Secured Credit Card may be best for those with no credit history or your FICO credit score is less than 670.